temporalio/edu-appdatasec-go-code/samples/composite-converter/README.md

 )
 ```

 This matches the sequence of the default Composite Data Converter, while adding a `NewCustomPayloadConverter()` as the second-to-last step before the `NewJSONPayloadConverter()`.
-The `NewJSONPayloadConverter()` is a fallback that serializes most values (eg strings) that are not caught by the preceding Nil/ByteSlice/Protobuf converters, so this is generally a good place to add a new Payload Converter.
+The `NewJSONPayloadConverter()` is a fallback that serializes most values (e.g., strings) that are not caught by the preceding Nil/ByteSlice/Protobuf converters, so this is generally a good place to add a new Payload Converter.

 ## Part B: Using your customized Composite Converter